Website-Icon DED9

 Many applications require very accurate time measurements.
 For this purpose, Java provides static methods in the System class:

-1- currentTimeMillis (): Returns the current time to milliseconds of the Epoch time as long as the data.
+1—currentTimeMillis (): Returns the time in milliseconds of the Epoch time as a long.

 1. long startTime = System.currentTimeMillis ();